If a picture is worth a thousand words, then I’m sure a GIF must be worth a thousand pictures.

-The internet is filled with forums upon forums of such debates where the brightest minds of this world are indulged deeply to solve this important problem for the humanity and make this world a better place.
+The internet is filled with forums upon forums of such debates where the brightest minds of this world are indulged deeply to solve this important problem for humanity and make this world a better place.

 What is a GIF?

-The major difference between a GIF and a video that I believe is that the GIF keeps on playing in a loop and you have no control over it when it plays.
+The major difference between a GIF and a video I believe is that the GIF keeps on playing in a loop and you have no control over it when it plays.
 Such as slowing it down or playing it from a particular point etc.

 GIF in WordPress

 Before moving ahead, let me tell you that if it is a multi-author website, WordPress might not allow writers to add their own media to it, which can be changed with a few steps (see this guide for more).
 In the case of single-author websites, there are dozens of plugins available in WordPress to embed GIFs in your articles.